ioos/gsoc/2024/project-results.md

 - The GSoC'24 ERDDAP project was a major improvement to the XML parser which is a core part of defining how datasets are loaded.
 - Gliderpy's plotting interface was completely refactored, making it more flexible and much easier to build on.
 - `ioos_qc` support for glider QA/QC was added during GSoC edition.
 The final form is still under work, but this project help start the discussion on how to properly implement them.
+- Support for optimized indexing of GRIB data was added to the Kerchunk library, along with usage examples and documentation.

 You can find out more about each project's results on the participants' blog posts: